 Some PHAs may employ a landlord outreach specialist who is responsible for this work or partner with a non-profit who provides this service.
 It can be helpful to make this a specific responsibility and allow someone to dedicate time to these efforts.
 Having one point of contact can also help build a good working relationship between landlords and the PHA.

-To be eligible for participation in the voucher program, all properties need to meet HUD quality standards and have a rent that is affordable for the tenant and is reasonable in relation to other similar units in that location.
+To be eligible for participation in the voucher program, all properties need to meet HUD decent, safe, and sanitary quality standards and have a rent that is affordable for the tenant and is reasonable in relation to other similar units in that location.
 Depending on the market, smaller properties that are owner-operated may be more likely than buildings operated by third-party managers to have units with rents that fall within the voucher program payment standards.

 Some incentive programs are only available to landlords who meet certain criteria.
 For example, Los Angeles incentivizes landlords to rent to homeless voucher holders by paying one month’s rent.
 Other programs, like a state income tax credit in Virginia, incentivizes participation by landlords in census tracts with low poverty rates.